puppetlabs/puppet-docs/source/puppet/4.10/subsystem_agent_master_comm.markdown

 ## Make file source requests while applying catalog

 [File][] resources can specify file contents as either a `content` or `source` attribute.
 Content attributes go into the catalog, and Puppet agent needs no additional data.
-Source attributes only put references into the catalog, and may require additional HTTPS requests.
+Source attributes only put references into the catalog, and might require additional HTTPS requests.

 If you are using the normal compiler, then for each file source, Puppet agent will: